thuyanduong-flatiron/lecture-starter-code/Mod3/09-this/README.md

   - obj?
   - HTML node?

-### Quick Aside: Strict Mode
-- undeclared variables not allowed
-- `this` inside a function is undefined

 ### `this` has strange behavior inside object methods
 - this is always determined by the object to the left of the '.'
 - inside arrow functions, `this` takes on the value of the outer scope's `this`

 ### `bind`
-- bind returns a new function
+- bind returns a new function where the value of `this` is pre-set

-- can't rebind a function
-- how to see if a function has been bound
+### Quick Aside: Strict Mode
+- undeclared variables not allowed
-- bind a function that has arguments
+- `this` inside a function is undefined
-- binding both `this` and certain arguments